 Consistency with the Goals and Objectives of the LUPP is the most important factor in making land use policy.
-When the City Council determined that the proposed change was a "minor amendment," the Council found that there were nothing in the request that was inconsistent with the broad Goals and Policies of the City.
-However, the proposed development raises a number of site-specific issues as noted in the report.
-These issues include, among others, protection of the Ada Hayden Lake watershed; the impacts of the gateway into the City from US 69; the impact of development on the viewshed from the lake property; how many lots should be considered for this site; and whether the Natural Area should be retained for protection of Ada Hayden Lake.
+The proposed development raises a number of issues as noted in the report.
+These issues include, among others, protection of the Ada Hayden Lake watershed; the US 69 gateway into the City; how many lots should be considered for this site; and whether the Natural Area should be retained for protection of Ada Hayden Lake.